What’s the Difference Between Merit- and Need-Based Financial Aid?

 It’s important to understand how the categories are derived at based on whether or not the aid is being awarded to meet financial need.

-Unfortunately, financial need is not determined based upon what a family feels like they can or cannot pay for college.
+To receive need-based aid, students must demonstrate financial need, as defined by FAFSA or the CSS Profile.
+Unfortunately, financial need is not determined based on what a family feels like they can or cannot pay for college.

 In other words, it’s not for families to make that determination.

-Keep in mind, that the same differences apply to outside scholarships awarded by foundations and community groups.
+Keep in mind that the same differences apply to outside scholarships awarded by foundations and community groups.

 Some private scholarships will be based on need, while others won’t require any financial eligibility.